 In order to reduce the amount of IMU drift accumulated over time that would greatly reduce the accuracy of the lines and hinder the game experience, the player must start in a calibration phase.
 In this phase, they will will hold the pen in their dominant hand straight down, with the IMU pointed at the ground.
 Once they assume this position, they must press the calibration button and hold this this position for 2 seconds.
-After they finish calibrating, the player is free to draw exactly 2 additional lines.
+After they finish calibrating, the player is free to draw 2 additional lines.
 Once these 2 lines are drawn, the player must return to this calibration phase.
+While the pen will still work after these two lines have been drawn, the quality of the drawn lines will be diminished.

-The ESP8266 module will collect IMU data once every 0.01 seconds to obtain an acceleration vector at this point of time.
-From this data, we will double integrate using trapezoidal estimation in order to obtain linear displacement between the starting design.
-This will be used in order to determine the location and shape of the line.
+The Arduino will collect IMU data once every 0.01 seconds to obtain an the accelerometer, gyroscope, and magnetometer data at this point of time.
+From this data, we perform sensor fusion to calculate the pitch and roll of the pen.
+Using this data, we then double integrate the pitch and roll data by multiplying it by the change in time twice.
+This data will be used in order to determine the location and shape of the line.
 This displacement data will be sent to the Unity App.